-Climate Communicators is the MCCCRH's flagship program and partners with television weather presenters to include climate information in their weather segments.
-By avoiding advocacy and letting the facts speak for themselves, Climate Communicators examines city-level climate trends to help audiences understand the local implications of a global phenomenon.
-With television remaining the single largest source of news and weather for Australians, the program reaches hundreds of thousands of people with each broadcast.
+Climate Communicators is the MCCCRH's flagship program and produces simple, long-term climate graphics for Australian weather presenters.
+By detailing city-level climate trends in a simple format, the program is building an understanding of the local implications of a global phenomenon.
+And with television remaining the single largest source of news and weather for Australians, it reaches hundreds of thousands of people with each broadcast.

 Following a successful launch in Melbourne on the ABC & Seven Network in May 2018, Climate Communicators expanded into Queensland in April 2019.
 The ongoing Victorian and Queensland programs of Climate Communicators receive advice and guidance from a panel of climate communication, media and meteorological experts.